matomo-org/developer-documentation/docs/generated/master/Piwik/WidgetsList.md

       <div markdown="1" class="parameter">
       `$widgetName` (`string`|`Piwik\false`) &mdash;

       <div markdown="1" class="param-desc"> The name of the widget to remove.
 Cannot be a translation token.
-If not supplied, entire category will be removed.</div>
+If not supplied, the entire category will be removed.</div>

       <div style="clear:both;"/>